juzb/DeeProtein/README.md

 * **Sensitivity analysis:** run a full sensitivity analysis for a set of GO terms for any protein sequence

 For both modes click *Start Interactive Session* choose *Juypter*.
-In the dropdown menu 'New' on the righthand side choose *Terminal*.
+In the dropdown menu *New* on the righthand side choose *Terminal*.

 ## Classification